Comparison of aerobic and anaerobic septic system installations

 What is the difference between aerobic and anaerobic septic systems?

-What maintenance does an aerobic septic system need?
+What maintenance does each system require?

 Glossary